 Electrical modalities may include ultrasound, interferential, magnetic currents, and neuromuscular electrical stimulation (NMES/EMS).
 These modalities are used to control pain, decrease swelling, increase blood circulation, and improve mobility and function.

-Thermal agents include -but are not limited to- wet heat hot packs, ice packs, and contrast baths.
+Thermal agents include -but are not limited to- most hot packs, ice packs, and contrast baths.
 Ultrasound may also have a heating effect.
 These agents are used to decrease swelling and increase blood flow which helps promote both mobility and function.

-Whether you are a professional athlete or a weekend warrior, everyone will experience some form of sports injury at least once.
+Whether you are a professional athlete or a weekend warrior, most people experience some form of sports injury at least once.
 Taping and strapping techniques are commonly used by physical therapists in the treatment, support, and prevention of sports injuries.
 Our physiotherapists have decades of experience with sports injuries.
 Let us help you with yours.